On This Day: Muhammad Ali Wins Heavyweight Title

 Liston was accused of taking a dive in the rematch with Ali, perhaps at the order of the Mafia or out of fear of the Nation of Islam.
 After taking a year off from boxing, he failed to regain a chance for the heavyweight title and retired in 1969.
 Two years later, his wife discovered him dead after returning from a trip.
 The cause and exact date of his death are unknown.

 In 1966, Sports Illustrated’s Jack Olsen profiled Ali in a five-part series.
-Part 1 examines his objection to joining the army, Part 2 recounts his childhood in Louisville, Part 3 describes his differing personalities, Part 4 covers his views on race and Part 5 looks at his future.
+Part 1 examined his objection to joining the army, Part 2 recounted his childhood in Louisville, Part 3 described his differing personalities, Part 4 covered his views on race and Part 5 looked at his future.

 ESPN hosts articles from former New York Times journalist Robert Lipsyte about his many encounters with Ali over the past five decades.